← Back to projects

 Electronics

-ESP32 wiring and motor driver
+ESP32 wiring and MOSFET motor driver circuit

 Software & AI Integration